johnnykahalawai/wolips/README.md

 ### Prepare WOLips source folder

-1) clone https://github.com/swklein/wolips/ to your desktop
-   or fork it in your own repository an clone that
+1) clone this repository to your desktop or fork it in your own repository an clone that

 2) If you don't have JRebel installed: